tronhook/docs/rules.md

 ### Helpers method

 With relational and logical operators you can express almost any rule you want, but sometimes a rule can be a little bit tricky to express.
-For example when you want to test if a value is part of an array, the expression can look like this
+For example when you want to test if a value is part of a list, the expression can look like this

 ```
 type==4 and not contract.votes.?[voteAddress == 'TGzz8gjYiYRqpfmDwnLxfgPuLVNmpCswVp'].isEmpty()